Gamow shell model description of the radiative capture reaction $^8$Li$(n,\gamma)$$^9$Li: Discussion and results

 Various theoretical and experimental direct reaction rates for the reaction ${ {}^{8}\text{Li} ( n , \gamma ) {}^{9}\text{Li} }$ at the temperature $T_9=1$ are shown in Fig.~\ref{fig-7}.
 For GSM-CC, we show the rates for the total neutron radiative capture cross section and its direct part.
 In the direct part of the neutron capture cross section, we neglect the contribution from the decay to first excited state $J^{\pi}=1/2^-_1$ which could not be measured experimentally~\cite{Zecher1998}.
-The star in Fig.~\ref{fig-7} depicts the value of the direct neutron capture cross section for a standard value of E1 neutron effective charge.
-The square in Fig.~\ref{fig-7} represents the total neutron capture cross section, which includes contributions from the decays to $3/2^-_1$, $1/2^-_1$ bound states and $5/2^-_1$ resonance.
+The star in Fig.~\ref{fig-7} depicts the value of the direct neutron capture cross section for a standard value of E1 neutron effective charge The square in Fig.~\ref{fig-7} represents the total neutron capture cross section, which includes contributions from the decays to $3/2^-_1$, $1/2^-_1$ bound states and $5/2^-_1$ resonance.
+One should stress that the GSM-CC prediction of the reaction rate shown in Fig.~\ref{fig-7} can be considered as the lower limit because the reaction rate increases with the scaling factor $f_{E1}$ (see Table \ref{ratetab}).